How To Install a Spray On Concrete Driveway Properly

 – The reinforcing fabric must have cubicles at least 100 by 100 in number.

-– The wire size of – 2-4 mm needs to be used with the reinforcing fabric at a distance over 20 mm from the surface of the driveway.
+– The wire size of – 2-4 mm needs to be used with the reinforcing fabric at a distance of 20 mm from the surface of the driveway.

 – In very large driveways, this same fabric is attached against the working space surface with the aid of a fixed frame using shear connectors as anchors.